1onyng/Tuned/README.md

 ## Summary

-Tuned allows users to see what sound looks like by generating animations for the different ranges of frequencies from either a specific song or microphone input.
+TUNED allows users to see what sound looks like by generating animations for the different ranges of frequencies from either a specific song or microphone input.
 Users have the ability to:

 * Play their own song from a local source
 * Play a sample track